DuneSt/MaterialDesignLite/src/Material-Design-Lite-Components.package/MDLChipTag.class/README.md

 Public API and Key Messages
 -----------------

 - #deleteCallback: aBlock							Make the chip deletable.
+- #ajaxDeleteCallback: aBlock 						Execute a callback and delete the chip in the page with refresh.
+- #ajaxDeleteCallback: aBlock successHook: aString 	Same as before but you can add js on the success of the ajax request.

 Examples
 ------------------